Hedychium : how to plant, to grow and care for

 5. Place the pot under cover in a bright spot, with a temperature between 20 and 25 °C.

-6. You can cover the pot with plastic film to maintain humid conditions.
+6. You can cover the pot with plastic film to maintain a humid atmosphere.

-Once seeds have germinated and seedlings are large enough to handle, you can transplant them into individual pots.
-Harden off gradually before planting out permanently in the ground.
+Once seeds have germinated and the seedlings are large enough to handle, you can pot them on into individual pots.
+Harden them off gradually before planting them permanently in the open ground.

 Division of rootstocks

-Hedychiums form large clumps over time.
-As vigorous plants with rapid growth, you can divide them from time to time to replant elsewhere or give to friends and family.
-This helps limit the size of the clumps a little.
+Hedychiums gradually form large clumps.
+As they are vigorous plants with rapid growth, you can divide them from time to time to replant elsewhere or give to friends.
+This helps to limit the size of the clumps a little.
 Division is carried out in spring.

-1. Start by digging up the plant or taking it out of its pot.
+1. Start by digging up the plant or removing it from its pot.

 2. Cut the rootstock into several segments.
 Use a disinfected, sharp knife to make a clean cut.